thiagobien/ACL/workshop/05_Developing_Microservices/02_Deploy_Microservice_to_Dev/README.md

     kubectl -n dev apply -f manifest/orders.yml
     ```

-**Test App in Development Environment** - This step is conducted using two scenarios:
+**Test App in Dev Environment** - This step is conducted using two scenarios:
 1. (Sleep for some seconds.)
-1. Run health check in dev - Triggers an additional pipeline that executes the jMeter script: *basiccheck.jmx*.
+1. Run health check in dev - Triggers a jMeter script: *basiccheck.jmx*.
-1. Run functional check in dev - Triggers an additional pipeline that executes the jMeter script: *service_load.jmx*.
+1. Run functional check in dev - Triggers a jMeter script: *service_load.jmx*.

 ## Step 1: Modify a Microservice

-1. Switch to the `carts/` directory and open file `./carts/src/main/java/works/weave/socks/cart/controllers/HealthCheckController.java`.
+1. Switch to the `carts/` directory and open file `carts/src/main/java/works/weave/socks/cart/controllers/HealthCheckController.java`.
-1. Activate the code sections that address the database connection test and save file.
+1. Activate the code sections that address the database connection test and save file (i.e., remove all comments).
 1. Commit/Push the changes to your GitHub Repository *carts*.

 ## Step 2.
 Build new Version in Jenkins